dyingg/West-Bengal-Covid-Hospitals/README.md

 - [x] Implement google maps with custom styling
 - [x] Geolocate the user and set map to their location
-- [ ] Figure out colour for Neon UI markers that pertains and keeps the beauty of Map Style
+- [X] Display hospitals as custom markers on the Map with their available and vacant seats [NEEDS UI FACELIFT]
-- [ ] Display hospitals as custom markers on the Map with their available and vacant seats
+- [ ] Facelift the custom hospital marker to look cool on the map, maybe even reduce information? remove that graph :(
 - [ ] Create a UI below the map to display graphs of hospitals and how beds are filling up at them
 - [ ] Implement a posh graph in the hospital UI to show the filling of seats